Meet the Band

 Piano

-Zach Regin is a horn player from Bristol, VA who is currently based in Denver, CO.
-Coming from a musical family, he began studying music at a young age.
-He is a previous student of Dr. Olivier Blakney, Gabriel Kovach and David Byrd-Marrow.
-He recently completed his undergraduate degree studying with Carolyn Kunicki at the Lamont School of Music where he graduated with distinction in the major.
+Zach Regin is a horn player who is currently based in Denver, CO.
+He recently completed his undergraduate degree studying with Carolyn Kunicki at the Lamont School of Music.
 Zach is an alumnus of the Boston University Tanglewood Institute, Brevard Music Center, Vienna Summer Music Festival and Round Top Festival Institute.
 He is a previous winner of the Virginia state MTNA solo competition and a finalist for the Southeast region.
-He participated in the 2020 National Honor Orchestra and is a previous member of the Roanoke Symphony Youth Orchestra and the Symphony of the Mountains Youth Orchestra, where he won the SMYO concerto competition.
+He participated in the 2020 National Honor Orchestra and was a member of the Mountains Youth Orchestra, where he won the SMYO concerto competition.
 Zach was previously a college fellow in the Denver Young Artists Orchestra, where he coached younger students and led sectionals.
-Zach has also played as a substitute musician in the Cornerstone Productions Orchestra, Colorado Chorale Orchestra, Longmont Symphony Orchestra and Colorado Symphony Orchestra.
-Zach has been freelancing in Denver since beginning his studies at the Lamont School of Music.
+Zach has also played as a substitute musician with various front range orchestras including the Colorado Symphony Orchestra and Longmont Symphony Orchestra.
 He was a member of the student led and formed band, BetterWeather.
-He recorded solo horn on their debut 2023 album, Wayfare alongside their second album, Next Time.
-BetterWeather performed in the Denver area and toured in San Francisco, CA during the summer of 2023.
+He recorded solo horn on their debut 2023 album, Wayfare.
 He is a current member of the newly formed Denver Chamber Orchestra, an up and coming professional ensemble.
-With student-formed groups, Zach has been fortunate to be a member of Lamont's community outreach to the Children's Hospital Colorado and Denver's Clermont Park retirement community.

 Member Name